 Warsaw is a very small town located in the state of Virginia.
 With a population of 1,495 people and two constituent neighborhoods, Warsaw is the 232nd largest community in Virginia.

 Warsaw is a decidedly white-collar town, with fully 86.85% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Warsaw is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Warsaw who work in management occupations (15.38%), office and administrative support (12.66%), and teaching (12.66%).

-The education level of Warsaw citizens is a little higher than the average for US cities and towns: 24.30% of adults in Warsaw have at least a bachelor's degree.
+The citizens of Warsaw are slightly better educated than the national average of 21.84% for all cities and towns, with 24.30% of adults in Warsaw having a bachelor's degree or advanced degree.

 The per capita income in Warsaw in 2010 was $23,211, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $92,844 for a family of four.
 However, Warsaw contains both very wealthy and poor people as well.

 Warsaw is a very ethnically-diverse town.
 The people who call Warsaw home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warsaw residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Warsaw include Irish, German, European, and Scottish.

 The most common language spoken in Warsaw is English.
 Other important languages spoken here include Spanish and African languages.